ephemery-testnet/ephemery-resources/specs.md

 ### Genesis

 With each reset, network starts again from a new genesis.
 The new genesis is deterministically created based on the previous one.
-Main changes in the genesis are chainId, forkVersion and timestamp.
+Main changes in the genesis are chainId, timestamp and the withdrawal cresentials of the first validator.

 At the very begining, in the first iteration, `period_0`, network starts with `genesis_0` which is hardcoded in the client like any other predefined network.
 However, during the client start, client does not initiatilize this genesis but rather builds a new one based on it.
 This new genesis derived from the `genesis_0` will be used to run the current network.